David H. Strauss, M.D.

 Board Certifications: American Board of Psychiatry and Neurology

-• Combined psychopharmacology and psychotherapy of depression, bipolar disorder and psychotic disorders
+• Psychotherapy and psychopharmacology of depression, bipolar disorder and psychotic disorders

 • Research ethics and professional ethics